yuqianghan/editretro/README.md

 ## Setup
 Our code is based on facebook fairseq-0.9.0 version modified from https://github.com/weijia-xu/fairseq-editor and https://github.com/nedashokraneh/fairseq-editor.
+Download the fairseq-0.9.0 from https://github.com/facebookresearch/fairseq/releases/tag/v0.9.0 and put it in the EditRetro folder.
-Before installing fairseq, please place the clib files in EditRetro/clib into fairseq/clib files and EditRetro/fairseq_cli files moved into fairseq_cli files.
+Before installing fairseq, please place the clib files in EditRetro/clib into fairseq/clib files and move EditRetro/fairseq_cli files to fairseq_cli.

+Create the environment:

 ```
 conda create -n editretro python=3.10.9